bttger/web-framework-benchmarks/README.md

 This benchmark project is ideal for anyone who would like to get a taste of a new web framework and compare different frameworks in terms of both performance and code.
 Everyone is encouraged to contribute a new web framework via pull request or propose a new one via the issue tracker.

 When deciding which framework to implement, you can either choose one from the [list of proposed one's](#proposed-web-frameworks), which does not yet have a check mark, or choose another one of your choice.
 We don't have a hard limit for popularity, but the framework should have at least about 5k stars or have gained a lot of traction in the recent past.
-When opening a pull request with the code for a new one, you must stick to the [defined interface]().
+When opening a pull request with the code for a new one, you must stick to the [defined interface](https://github.com/bttger/web-framework-benchmarks/blob/master/OPEN_API_DEFINITION.yaml).
 It is kept simple and also practices working with web frameworks.
+And of course, you can also improve existing code to demonstrate how to achieve better performance. 🏎️

 So give it a try, help the dev community to make better decisions and to choose an efficient and therefore cost-saving and environmentally friendly web framework. 🤓